coleygroup/pyscreener/README.md

 To do this, simply type `ray start --head --num-cpus <N>` before starting pyscreener (where N is the total number of cores you wish to allow pyscreener to utilize).
 Not performing this step will give pyscreener access to all of the cores on your local machine, potentially slowing down other applications.

 #### Distributing across many nodes
 While the precise instructions for this will vary with HPC cluster architecture, the general idea is to establish a ray cluster between the nodes allocated to your job.
-We have provided a sample SLURM submission script ([submit_pyscreener_distributed.batch](submit_pyscreener_distributed.batch)) to achieve this, but you may have to alter some commands depending on your system.
+We have provided a sample SLURM submission script ([run_pyscreener_distributed_example.batch](run_pyscreener_distributed_example.batch)) to achieve this, but you may have to alter some commands depending on your system.
 For more information on this see [here](https://docs.ray.io/en/master/cluster/index.html)

 pyscreener writes a lot of intermediate input and output files.
 Given that the primary endpoint of pyscreener is a list of ligands and associated scores (rather than the specific binding poses,) these files are written to your system's temporary directory (determined by `tempfile.gettempdir()`).
 If you are running pyscreener in a distributed setup, either check for yourself or contact your system administrator to see where this directory points to. pyscreener requires that this be a _cluster-global_ directory __rather__ than a _node-local_ directory (i.e., the directory must be visible to all nodes on the cluster rather than only the local node.)
 If it is the latter, you must specify the proper directory via the `--tmp` or `--tmpdir` argument.
 It is typically best to avoid pointing this directory to your home directory both for storage and efficiency reasons.